open-life-science/open-life-science.github.io/_posts/2023-04-18-Introducing-the-new-OLS.md

 layout: post
 title: Introducing the new OLS look
 authors:
-- Jilaga
+- jilaga
 image: /images/rebranding-Jilaga/2023-04-18-open-by-design.png
 photos:
   name: photo by Jilaga
-  url:
 ---

 Exciting news!
 We wrapped up our rebranding excercise by **refreshing our logo** and **introducing a new name for our mentoring program**; **Open Seeds**!
 The new logo reaffirms our core values **Growth**, **Community** and **Nurture**, with a cohesive **colour palette**.
 We're excited to launch our refreshed brand identity and continue our commitment to advancing open research and scholarship.